 6. Going over time allotted will result in 1pt deduction per minute over.

+National Bearded Queen Pageants CATEGORIES

 Presentation – Club Style.
 (3 Minute Time Limit) (10 pts) Contestants will present their interpretation of a “Club Style” which defines them as their character.
 Contestants may model, perform, lip-sync or present their style in any way they choose.
 There will be no props or additional persons allowed within this number.
 Within the presentation contestants must introduce themselves.
 Music must be provided by the contestant.

 Talent – (7 Minute Time Limit) (20 pts) Any talent presentation is acceptable.
 Contestants will have up to 5 minutes to set up and tear down.
 Talent should show the unique skills and appeal of individual contestants.
 Creativity and the ability to highlight their unique persona are key to this category.
 Use of fire, liquids, excessive glitter, bodily fluids or any items which could potentially cause personal or audience harm are not acceptable.
 Nudity of any form is subject to local law restrictions.
 Music must be provided by the contestant 72 hours in advance to the pageant.
 No exceptions.